marq24/ha-fordpass/README.md

 <!--### Car Refresh
 @itchannel and @SquidBytes have added a service to poll the car for updates, due to the battery drain they have left this up to you to set the interval.
 The service to be called is "refresh_status" and can be accessed in home assistant using "fordpas.refresh_status".

-Optionally you can add the "vin" parameter followed by your VIN number to only refresh one vehicle.
+Optionally, you can add the "vin" parameter followed by your VIN number to only refresh one vehicle.
 By default, this service will refresh all registered cars in HA.

 **This will take up to 5 mins to update from the car once the service has been run**